pusher/pusher-http-python/README.md

   'message': 'hello world'
 })
 ```
-3. Channels where you wish to use end to end encryption should be prefixed with `private-encrypted-`.
+3. Channels where you wish to use end to end encryption must be prefixed with `private-encrypted-`.

 4. Subscribe to these channels in your client, and you're done!
 You can verify it is working by checking out the debug console on the https://dashboard.pusher.com/ and seeing the scrambled ciphertext.